winkjs/wink-ner/README.md

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](http://winkjs.org/)

 Recognize named entities in a sentence using **`wink-ner`**.
-It is a part of [wink](http://winkjs.org/) — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.
+It is a smart Gazetteer-based Named Entity Recognizer (NER), which can be easily trained to suite specific needs.
+The wink-ner is capable of differentiating between `Manchester United` & `Manchester` in a single sentence and tagging them as a club and city respectively.

 ### Installation